vbudi000/cpeir-files/README.md

 	- This script creates a serviceaccount called cpeir
 	- This script gaves cluster-admin to cpeir (can be removed later - not needed after installation)

-- Preparing the runtime image for some of the installation jobs:
+- Preparing the runtime image for some of the installation jobs (or you can use `ibmgaragetsa/cpeir-runtime:v0.001`):

 	```
 	cd runtime